Red Lump in Your Dog’s Eye? Learn About Cherry Eye

 If your dog looks like he’s got a red bump under his eye, he may have a condition called “cherry eye.”
 Cherry eye is a common condition when a dog’s third eyelid (tear gland) moves out of its normal position and is exposed in the corner of the eye as a pink or red swelling.
-Sometimes, the condition may just show up periodically and then return to its normal position under the eyelid.

 - Boston Terrier